A man once owned twelve sheep. He wanted to take a trip, so he entrusted his sheep to a friendly wolf.

-"I'll watch over them," said the wolf.
+"I'll be glad to watch them," said the wolf.

 On the first day, the wolf ate one sheep, another the next day, and by the time the man returned, there were only three sheep left.

 "What happened to the rest of my sheep?" the man asked.

 "Show me their skins," said the man, and there he saw the wolf's teeth-marks.

 "You are a murderer!" shouted the man, and he had the wolf hanged.